 All threaded plastic-to-plastic pipe joints must be lubricated to prevent galling of the threads, provide a perfect seal and to permit ease of disassembly.
 The recommended lubricating agent is Teflon (self lubricating) tape.
 Apply tape to the male pipe threads, one thread from the end, only to prevent it from entering the piping.
 Exercise care not to overtighten the joints as this may crack the plastic.
 Slightly more than hand tight is usually sufficient.

-The vacuum regulator shall be wall mounted or mounted on a multi-container manifold only.
+The vacuum regulator can be direct mounted to a 150 lb cylinder, ton, container wall mounted or mounted on a multicontainer manifold.